SerhiiTereshchenko85/kottans-frontend/README.md

+# Hello!
+My name is Sergey!
+And I am grateful for this course.
+I wish everyone success in their studies!

 # Git та GitHub
 Listened to weeks 1 and 2 of the Introduction to Git and GitHub course, and learned a lot of new things.